-The anchor rope locker is in the bow of the boat below the windlass and accessed through a removable hatch behind the forward cockpit table.
+The anchor rope locker is in the bow of the boat below the windlass and accessed through a hatch below the forward bow seat.
 The anchor line is always stored in the locker.
 The rope locker is drained by a thru-hull fitting in the hull side near the bottom of the locker.
 It is very important to check the drain frequently to make sure it is clean and free flowing.